silleknarf/wedding-site/README.md

 + Add images of various sizes
 + Re-order images on mobile
 + Add Paddy's images
++ Fix the fixed pixel width of the subtitles images
++ Improve layout of Paddy's images

 TODO
 ====

-- Improve layout of Paddy's images